cran/taxize/README.md

 The taxize book => <https://taxize.dev>

-The functions in the package that hit a specific API have a prefix and suffix separated by an underscore.
+The functions in the package that work with a specific API have a prefix and suffix separated by an underscore.
 They follow the format of `service_whatitdoes`.
 For example, `gnr_resolve` uses the Global Names Resolver API to resolve species names.
 General functions in the package that don't hit a specific API don't have two words separated by an underscore, e.g., `classification`.

-You need API keys for Encyclopedia of Life (EOL), Tropicos, IUCN, and NatureServe.
+You need API keys for Tropicos, IUCN, and NatureServe.

-## SOAP

-Note that a few data sources require SOAP web services, which are difficult to support in R across all operating systems.
-These include: Pan-European Species directories Infrastructure and Mycobank.
-Data sources that use SOAP web services have been moved to `taxizesoap` at <https://github.com/ropensci/taxizesoap>.

 ## Currently implemented in `taxize`